georgekimaru/nodejs-express-mysql-DAP/README.md

 <h3></h3>
-<li>The exported DB is in the main branch saved as "nodebdDAP.sql" </li>
+<li>The exported DB is in the main branch saved as "nodedbDAP.sql" </li>
 <li>Used Postman to test functionality of the API using HTTP requests </li>
 <li>Steps to come up with the CRUD application were:
   <ol>Creating a Node.js application </ol>